FuturPanda/FuturPanda/README.md

 ****
 **`Problem-solving generalist // a.k.a.
 Fullstack Web Dev`**

 I am a WIP full-stack web developper, on my way to help organizations and enterprises resolve hard problems with smart solutions.
-I started to learn web development in Decemeber 2022, as a late shift in career, because I want to help people to live better lives through software.
-Everything here is my contribution to the comunity and my playground to learn., and has been built from scratch.
+I started to learn web development in December 2022, as a late shift in career, because I want to help people to live better lives through software.
+Everything here is my contribution to the community and my playground to learn.

 ### 🔭 I’m currently working on ...